ayoayco/simple-tts/README.md

 ## Requirements

 **Simple TTS** is in early development, and not packaged or distributed yet for any particular operating system.
-Please read on to see the tested environment I am developing & using it:
+Please read on to see the tested environment under which I am developing & using it:

 1. This is currently only tested working on Debian or Ubuntu-based distros.
 1. GPU accelerators make the program run faster, but you need to have updated drivers for your device that `PyTorch` requires.
 However, it will still run fine on CPUs, just slower (up to 2x longer or more).